qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

   - openshift-ansible This will be a checkout or tar ball of release-3.11.
 Repo can be found here [https://github.com/openshift/openshift-ansible](https://github.com/openshift/openshift-ansible)
   - o2-pushbutton repo can be found here [https://github.com/ossimlabs/o2-pushbutton](https://github.com/ossimlabs/o2-pushbutton)

-* **wildcard NPE Certificate** We prefer that you have a valid wildcard NPE certificate that we can use.
-If this is in the format of a .p12 we will need to convert into a passwordless pem and key and have the CA available.
+* **NPE Certificate** We prefer that you have a valid wildcard NPE certificate that we can use.
+If this is in the format of a .p12 we will need to convert into a pem and key without a password and have the CA available.
+If you do not have the ability to use a wildcard NPE CERT that is fine.
+You will at the minimum need an NPE CERT for the okd hawkular metrics and OKD master web console endpoints.
+Additional NPE CERTS will be needed for any web applications installed on the cluster that needs to serve via https.

 If we do not have the luxury of being able to host or install OpenShift within a cloud environment and be able to use one of their cloud installation scripts we will need to configure and deploy OpenShift "manually".
-When we say "manual" we have to configure each bare-metal machine with some initial settings before the openshift-ansible scripts can be ran to setup the cluster as an OpenShift environment.
+When we say "manually" we have to configure each bare-metal machine with some initial settings before the openshift-ansible scripts can be ran to setup the cluster as an OpenShift environment.

 For this example installation process we will use one node for master, infra and compute and will have DNS names:

-* `openshift-test-master-node-1.ossim.io`
+* `openshift-test-master-node-1.foo.io`
-* `openshift-test-infra-node-1.ossim.io`
+* `openshift-test-infra-node-1.foo.io`
-* `openshift-test-compute-node-1.ossim.io`
+* `openshift-test-compute-node-1.foo.io`

 Please rename accordingly for your installation.
 For a production install you probably would want at least 2 or 3 masters and 2 infra nodes that route service traffic within the cluster.
 If you are limited on resources you can double up the infra and put the infra support on the master nodes.
 The compute or "worker nodes" typically handle all the main processing pods.
-The number of compute nodes will allow one to horizontally scale compute power by increasing the pod count and if the pod resources exceeds the resource of yor cluster then you can add another compute node to the cluster and keep horizontally scaling.
+The number of compute nodes will allow one to horizontally scale compute power by increasing the pod count and if the pod resources exceeds the resources of your cluster then you can add another compute node to the cluster and keep horizontally scaling.

-Before we begin, please have a wildcard NPE Certificate that we will use for the master and router certificates.
-We will also use the same CERT for the Hawkular metrics installation.
+Before we begin, please have your NPE Certificate(s) for each endpoint hosted via https which at a minimum will be hawkular, and the web console.

 ## Ansible

 We will need a machine running ansible that will be used to configure and setup the OpenShift cluster.
 The ansible machine does not need to be very powerful, for it is only used for cluster configuration.
+We will also use the ansible host as a disconnected machine that will serve up the OpenShift origin containers and the RPMS used during the installation process.
 The machine uses ansible to configure your OpenShift cluster using the openshift-ansible playbooks.
 If you are limited on resources, you can use the node that will be dedicated to the OpenShift master as your ansible machine.
 It is best to have a separate ansible machine dedicated to the configuration of the cluster, so if you need to destroy the cluster and re-install, you still have your configuration machine in tact.

 ### Install Ansible

-For disconnected networks we will assume that the /etc/yum.repo.d/ directory has files that are pointing to your local yum repo that holds all the base RPMS for a CentOS distribution including any updates and extras.
+We have supplied a mechanism that uses docker to serve up openshift related RPM and container dependencies.
+For disconnected networks we will assume that the /etc/yum.repo.d/ directory has files that are pointing to a yum repo that holds all the base RPMS for a CentOS distribution including any updates and extras.
+If you do not have these then these could be added to our RPM tree as described in this [README](../disconnected/README.md)

 For connected environments: